NHOrus/neuroi-quest/thread3/turn7.md

 #Turn 7, July 1946

 Things are looking up.
-The humans are on the run, your army got through a battle without being annihilated(that honour went to Atlantic this time), and best of all, you finally captured Yoshika Miyafuji.
+The humans are on the run, your army got through a battle without being annihilated(that honour went to Atlantic this time), and best of all, you finally captured `Yoshika Miyafuji`.
 Time to get cracking.
 And hope the humans don't start their bullshit again.
 Fortunately, your friends have given you some nice new equipment.
 *New Unit Available:* `Escort Sub` (Costs `100` RU) (Excellent vs Transports, Good vs aircraft, Decent vs ships, Weak vs Witches and Submarines)